Key Findings

 Starting wealth: $10M · Annual income: $500K · 7% annual growth.
 Shows total taxes paid under each regime.

 Income figures sourced from public financial disclosures, SEC filings, court records, and credible press reporting (Forbes, Bloomberg Wealth, WSJ).
-Net worth estimates are as of late 2024.
+Net-worth estimates are current as of mid-2026 (Musk reflects his June-2026 trillionaire status).

 Exit tax modeled as 23.8% (top long-term capital gains + NIIT) mark-to-market on all unrealized gains as required under IRC §877A.
 Break-even calculated as: exit tax ÷ (annual NAA tax − annual offshore tax).